Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab1v3.md

 1. You should see the recommendations from the recommendation service in the Top Stocks widget.

    ![](./Media/financial-advisor-output.png)

+   > In this task, the process unfolds methodically.
+It begins with configuring the Miyagi App for operational readiness, followed by a detailed exploration of the Recommendation service's implementation.
+Practical execution involves running the Recommendation service and deploying the Miyagi frontend locally for testing.
+Enhancing data retrieval efficiency is a pivotal step, achieved by persisting embeddings in Azure Cognitive Search.
+The project concludes with a broad exploration of the Miyagi App and Recommendation service, prioritizing a personalized user experience.
+This systematic approach ensures a thorough understanding and effective implementation throughout the project.

 1. Now, click on **Next** from the lower right corner to move to the next page.